myoolala/react-starter/app/src/lambda/ReadMe.md

 This is the main invocation file, it sources the routes.js file to learn its options and then forwards the requests from lambda to the appropriate handler.

+## Shared files

+There is a shared folder for code to be shared between lambdas.
+The relative path is not the same between local dev and in AWS, so be sure to use the path.resolve function when requiring a shared file

 ## Secrets

 Out of the bos this support AWS Secrets Manager, ASM, and uses a built in cache class to lazy load secrets.
 If you would like to use the secrets extension, add the config.yml file